 From the car park there is a relatively flat 0.5km walk along the creek that takes you up to the base waterfall.
 When I arrived at the falls the water was cascading down the rocks.
 I pretty much had the place to myself, so I took some time to explore the place, have some lunch and naturally take some photos.

 There are a number trails around the park, that are well marked, taking you to various lookouts where you can take in the views and gain a different perspective of the waterfall and Lesmurdie Brook that runs through it.

 - Camera (with tripod)

-The Lesmurdie Falls is only a 30min drive (26km) from the Perth city center, click here for directions.
+Lesmurdie Falls is only a 30min drive (26km) from the Perth city centre.

-Beginner – Sealed roads all the way to carpark.
+Beginner — Sealed roads all the way to carpark.
 All trails are well sign-posted.
-Track up to falls provides easy access along creek.
-Take care around waterfall as rocks can be slippery.
+The track up to the falls provides easy access along the creek.
+Take care around the waterfall as the rocks can be slippery.

 4km walking around the falls